top of page

 A dog training tool may be a flat buckle collar.
 The way we use the collar during one training session with one dog, is the exercise.

-We may use the same protocol (tool) and the same collar (tool), but the exercise on day one may differ from the exercise on day two.
+We may use the same lesson (tool) and the same collar (tool), but the exercise on day one may differ from the exercise on day two.
 We can control the way we conduct each exercise by adding values to reduce burdens on the dog.

 I'm asking, "Why are we judging tools when judging exercises may be more life enriching?